timmcginley/Agile/Systems/Site/README.md

 # Site

+The SITE system respondS to site and contextual requirements.
+They will inform the extents of the bounding conditions and the form of the building.
+* We prefer to think of the site as the 'platform' for the building.
+This is also true for an extension to an existing building or even to the refurbishment of an offshore oil platform.
+* Where is the site centre?
+It does not need to be the exact centre, but it is where the core will grow from.
+* If there is an existIng building, what will be your project's relationship to this?

 The SITE system includes:
 * The conceptual origin of the process in the [design grid]
 * An opportunity for the inclusion of biodiversity strategies